francescobarbarulo/kubernetes-starter-pack/README.md

 ## Replicating the lab environment

-You can replicate the lab on your own by using an Ubuntu 22.04 machine.
+You can replicate the lab on your own by using an Ubuntu 22.04 or Debian 12 machine.

 ### Prerequisites